Starlaw249/LOS-old/current/readme.txt

 Q: How do I know if my computer is supported?

-A: If it is supported, your computer will be listed in the Supported Devices section on our website.
+A: If it is supported, your computer will be listed in the Supported Devices section on our website or meet/exceed the system requirements.

 Q: How do I connect to the internet?

-A: At this point in time, there is no internet support.
+A: At this point in time, there is no networking support.

 Q: My computer does not work

-A: A recent hardware or software change may be the cause(Make sure to check if the systems are compatible).
+A: A recent hardware or software change may be the cause(Make sure to check if the systems are compatible with the requirements).

-To contribute to this project, please visit the LOS page on github at https://github.com/dodgydog08/LOS
+To contribute to this project or view more up to date information, please visit the LOS page on github at https://github.com/dodgydog08/LOS